Skip to main content

 If you have experienced domestic abuse in your relationship with your child’s other parent it is really important to get legal advice before you make any big decisions.
 In this situation, reaching an agreement about contact may well not be the right thing to do to keep you and your children safe.
 You will need legal advice on this to understand how the court would look at your case.
 Make sure you look into whether or not you can get legal aid.

 To apply for legal aid, you must be able to give your solicitor some evidence that you have suffered domestic abuse or that your child is at risk of abuse from your ex.
-For more help take a look at our guide called How to get legal aid for a family law problem.
+For more help take a look at our guide called How to get legal aid for a family issue.
 You may be entitled to free or subsidised legal help from a family law solicitor.
 Check if you can get legal aid.
 If you are entitled, look for a family law solicitor who can take legal aid cases.
 You can find a family law solicitor who does legal aid by going to Find a legal aid adviser.
 If there has been violence or other forms of abuse between you, it may well not be a good idea for you to try and sort things out between yourselves.

 Before making any big decisions, it is best to start by getting some help from a good family law solicitor.
 You can find one on the Resolution website.
 They will be able to help you work out what the best thing for you to do is, and if you can do it yourself or if you will need legal help.
 Not all Resolution member solicitors offer legal aid - you need to look for the green tick next to their name when you use their online search options.
 Don’t be afraid to phone around and compare prices or see who gives free first appointments.